Updated February 2023

 (Learn more about different types of allied health professionals on our Choosing Your Healthcare Team page.)

 One of the biggest challenges for people with chronic health issues is getting regular access to a multidisciplinary healthcare team.
-Lockdowns create a big barrier to face-to-face access, but other factors have often created barriers to care as well.
 For example:

 - Fatigue, pain or mobility issues can make it difficult for you to travel to appointments.

 - You may live in an area that doesn’t have a wide range of health services available locally.